Client: Pomerleau Inc.

 Size: 30 MLD capacity

 The City of Corner Brook (City) has a population of approximately 20,000 and is a vital community that provides an important link to the west coast of Newfoundland.
-General contractor, Pomerleau, partnered with J.L.
-Richards & Associates Limited (JLR) and were short listed to compete against two other design/build teams to design and construct a new greenfield 30 MLD water treatment plant.
+General contractor, Pomerleau, partnered with JLR and were short listed to compete against two other design/build teams to design and construct a new greenfield 30 MLD water treatment plant.
 As part of this process, JLR studied the detailed Statement of Requirements issued by the City and their project managers, reviewed available raw water quality data, carefully evaluated existing site constraints, reviewed treatment process options, and competitively selected a treatment supplier to be on the team.
 JLR then developed additional detailed drawings and a Preliminary Design Report that allowed the contractors to provide accurate capital and operational costing.
 Through collaboration and innovative design, the Pomerleau/JLR team was ultimately selected for a project that was approximately $20M lower than a previously tendered/cancelled design/bid/build project.

 Upon award of the project, JLR continued to work with the contractors, the City, and their agents in the development of additional design details including 100% completion drawings and technical specifications.
 Pilot testing of the treatment process was also undertaken at the request of the Owner to further optimize the design.